superannotateai/superannotate-python-sdk/docs/source/tutorial.sdk.rst

 .. code-block:: python

-    sa.upload_annotations_from_folder_to_project(project, "path_to_local_dir")
+    sa.upload_annotations_from_folder_to_project(project, "<path_to_local_dir>")

-This will try uploading all the JSON files in the folder that have specific file naming convention to the project.
+This will try uploading to the project all the JSON files in the folder that have specific file naming convention.
 For vector projects JSONs should be named :file:`"<image_name>___objects.json"`.
 For pixel projects JSON files should be named :file:`"<image_name>___pixel.json"` and also for each JSON a mask image file should be present with the name :file:`"<image_name>___save.png"`.
-In both cases image with :file:`<image_name>` should already be present in the project for the upload to work.
+Image with :file:`<image_name>` should already be present in the project for the upload to work.

-Annotation upload with annotation 'classId' translation
+Annotation upload with annotation "classId" translation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The above method assumes the 'classId's in the annotations already have their proper
+The above method assumes the "classId"'s in the annotations already have their
+proper
-annotation classes with the same 'id' in the project.
+annotation classes with the same "id" in the project.

 But in case that you had aligned annotation JSONs and :file:`classes.json` and
 first uploaded annotation classes with
 :ref:`create_annotation_classes_from_classes_json <ref_create_annotation_classes_from_classes_json>`
-then annotation class 'id's on platform will be different from the annotations' 'classId's.
-To change annotations 'classId's during
+then annotation class "id"'s on platform will be different from the
+annotations' "classId"'s.
+To change annotations' "classId"'s during
 the upload use:

 .. code-block:: python

-    sa.upload_annotations_from_folder_to_project(project, "path_to_local_dir",
+    sa.upload_annotations_from_folder_to_project(project, "<path_to_local_dir>",
                                                  old_to_new_classid_conversion)

 where variable :py:obj:`old_to_new_classid_conversion` is the return value